unoplatform/uno.extensions/doc/Overview/Mvux/Overview.md

 Common statuses for a feed include 'loading', 'has value', 'refreshing', 'empty', and 'error'.
 MVUX includes controls that make it easy to display these different statuses in the View without the need to create additional properties to manipulate and control what to show.

 A Feed can be a stream of a single value or a stream of a collection.
-It can also keep track of its current and previous value(s).
-Keeping track of values is necessary, for example if a subsequent request to refresh the data fails - we still want to display the old value.
+A Feed can also keep track of its current and previous value(s).
+Keeping track of values is necessary, for example if a subsequent request to refresh the data fails, as we'd still want to display the old value.

 Models are always created asynchronously and any necessary transitions to the UI thread are handled automatically.